vmware-archive/dependency-labeler/README.md

 | `-h` | `--help` |  | help for deplab |  |
 |  | `--version` |  |  version for deplab |  |

-## Inspect mode
+## Inspect
-Inspect prints the deplab "io.pivotal.metadata" label in the config file of an OCI compatible image to stdout.
+Inspect prints the deplab "io.pivotal.metadata" label in the config file of an image to stdout.
 The label will be printed in json format.

-`deplab inspect` requires one input flag to be specified.
+`deplab inspect` requires one image source to be specified (`--image` or `--image-tar`).

 ```bash
 ./deplab inspect --image <image-name>